Police looking for woman who kidnapped baby - NewsBreak

 Marean has ties to Bridgeport and Harrison County but also several areas in New York, including Webster, N.Y.

-Anyone with information should contact the U.S. Marshals Service at 034-623-0486 or 911.
+Any with information should contact the U.S. Marshals Service at 304-623-0486 or 911.
 You can also contact the Bridgeport Police Department at 304-842-8260.
 Anonymous tips can also be submitted here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0